Protecting your rights in the workplace.

 Does the Creator of a Copyrighted Work Always Own the Copyright?

+When we create something, we generally want to be given credit for it.
 A copyright is perhaps the greatest legal method of ensuring that you will receive credit for the work you created.
-A copyright is the legal term used for the rights given to the owner to reproduce, distribute, display, and create adaptations of a protected work.
-A few types of works that can be protected by…
+A copyright is the legal term used for the rights given to the owner to reproduce, distribute, display and create adaptations of a protected work.
+A…

 READ MORE